-A favorite restaurant meal that you can easily recreate at home, this tasty and filling salad is ready in about 30 minutes.
+This delicious chicken Cobb salad is topped with a simple homemade vinaigrette.
+A favorite restaurant meal that you can easily recreate at home, this ultra-filling salad is ready in about 30 minutes.

 Ingredients

-- Sliced hard-boiled eggs: Sometimes I slightly undercook them, so they're not exactly soft-boiled eggs but actually medium-boiled eggs.
-The yolks are not liquid, but soft.
+- Sliced hard-boiled eggs: Sometimes, I slightly undercook them, so they're not exactly soft-boiled eggs but actually medium-boiled eggs.
+The yolks are not liquid but soft.
 Yum.

 - Cooked chicken breast, sliced: I use baked chicken breast, grilled chicken breast, or broiled chicken breast.
-Sometimes I use leftover Cajun chicken.
+Sometimes, I use leftover Cajun chicken.
 You can also use rotisserie chicken and slice or cube it.
 Just make sure to remove the skin.
 Cold chicken skin is rubbery.

-- Sliced avocado: I'm a big fan of the very creamy Haas avocado.
+- Sliced avocado: I'm a big fan of the creamy Haas avocado.
 Other varieties are often too fibrous and watery.

 Variations